joshtronic/server-benchmarks/README.md

-# server-benchmarks
+# Server Benchmarks

-By popular demand, these are the tests that I use when doing the VPS comparison posts for my blog, [joshtronic.com][joshtronic]
+By popular demand, these are the tests that I use when doing the VPS Showdown posts for my blog, [joshtronic.com][joshtronic].

 These tests aren't perfect, but I hope that by liberating them, we can make them better, together.